Whittington Estate, Camden

 • removing or hard-pruning old shrubs

-• planting over a hundred spring and summer bulbs (from daffodils and tulips to alliums and triteleia)
+• in autumn we planting over a hundred spring and summer bulbs and will plant more this autumn

 • planting many perennial flowers that will be loved by bees, butterflies and other pollinators